Jamaica, Queens: History

 The most prominent piece of development has been the renovation and expansion of the Jamaica station from 2001 to 2006.
-The station, which served the Long Island Rail Road (LIRR), was expanded with a new transfer to the AirTrain JFK to John F. Kennedy International Airport.
-A further capacity increase includes a new platform for the LIRR at Jamaica station, set to open in 2019.
+The station, which served the Long Island Rail Road, was expanded with a transfer to the AirTrain JFK to John F. Kennedy International Airport.
+A further capacity increase included a platform at Jamaica station.

 Efforts have been made to follow the examples of major redevelopment occurring in Astoria, Long Island City, Flushing, and Downtown Brooklyn.
-In 2005, the New York City Department of City Planning drafted a plan that would rezone 368 blocks of Jamaica in order to stimulate new development, relieve traffic congestion, and shift upscale amenities away from low-density residential neighborhoods.
+In 2005, the New York City Department of City Planning drafted a plan that would rezone 368 blocks of Jamaica in order to stimulate development, relieve traffic congestion, and shift upscale amenities away from low-density residential neighborhoods.
 The plan includes up-zoning the immediate areas around Jamaica Station to accommodate passengers traveling through the area.
 To improve infrastructure the New York City Department of Parks & Recreation has agreed to create more greenery and open spaces to allow pedestrians to enjoy the scenery.
 At the same time, the city has reserved the right to protect the suburban/residential charm of neighboring areas.
 Several blocks will be down-zoned to keep up with the existing neighborhood character.
-Jamaica is home to large African American, Caribbean, and Central American populations.
-On September 10, 2007, the City Council overwhelmingly approved the plan, providing for structures of up to 28 stories to be built around the main transit hub as well as residential buildings of up to 7 stories to be built on Hillside Avenue.
+In 2007 the City Council overwhelmingly approved the plan, providing for structures of up to 28 stories to be built around the main transit hub as well as residential buildings of up to 7 stories to be built on Hillside Avenue.